How much is it to put my child’s name on the waitlist?

 Your child must have turned 3 before starting.
 We are licensed for children 3-5 years old.

 What are the chances of getting a place?

 Being on the waitlist does not guarantee a position at the preschool.
 The Centre’s policy is to offer vacancies to 4 year old children first where possible, to ensure they are able to benefit from preschool activities prior to starting school.
 The philosophy of our Centre embraces children with Additional Needs, but due to our limited physical environment enrolment must be reviewed by the Director prior.
 All final enrolment decisions are made at the Director’s discretion.

 What are the days/hours of preschool?

 The preschool follows a four term year and is closed during school and public holidays.
 The first and last days of each term are pupil free days, with staff meetings, programming and preparation of premises.
 The operating hours are: 8.30am – 3.30pm Monday - Wednesday, and 8.00am-3.30pm Thursdays and Fridays .The choices of days available are: 3 days – Monday, Tuesday, Wednesday.
 2 days – Thursday, Friday.

-How many children is the preschool license for?
+How many children is the preschool licensed for?

 20 children per day.

 When do families find out if their child has a place for the next year?

 Places are allocated in June/July of the preceding year and successful applicants are notified at that time.